« All Essential Oils

 What makes Ananda's oils different?
 Learn about our conscientious selection process here...

 Essential Oil has a refreshing scent that is thought to stimulate the liver and has a gentle,

 calming effect.
 Lemon has been researched for its abilty to promote clarity of mind and purpose, as well as generally

 increasing one's well-being and physical energy.
-We've found this wonderful fine Italian oil to be consistently the freshest, brightest we've come accross.
+We've found this wonderful fine Californian oil to be consistently the freshest, brightest we've come accross.
 It's always a favorite at Ananda!
 The cold pressed essential oil is a magnificent concentrate of this tart fruit -- about fifteen-hundred lemons are used to make one pound of essntial oil.

 The oil is produced from the outer peel of the lemon fruit through cold pressing.
 Lemon's aroma is considered one of